Tuvalu Police Force: Social institutions of Tuvalu

 Each island has its own high-chief, or ulu-aliki, and several sub-chiefs (alikis).
 The community council is the Falekaupule (the traditional assembly of elders) or te sina o fenua (literally: "grey-hairs of the land").
 As defined in the Falekaupule Act (1997), Falekaupule means "traditional assembly in each island...composed in accordance with the Aganu of each island".
 Aganu means traditional customs and culture.

 Section 41 and Schedule 3 of the Falekaupule Act (1997) provides that “[i]t shall be the duty of every Falekaupule and of every Kaupule to use its resources to assist the police in the detection and prevention of crime within the area of its authority.”

+Ranks of the Tuvalu Police Force

+Below is a table stating the ranks and insignia used by the Tuvalu Police Force.